Saving: Saving in personal finance

 Within personal finance, the act of saving corresponds to nominal preservation of money for future use.
-A savings account paying interest is typically used to hold money for future needs, i.e. an emergency fund, to make a capital purchase (car, house, vacation, etc.) or to give to someone else (children, tax bill etc.).
+A savings account paying interest is typically used to hold money for future needs, i.e. an emergency fund, to make a capital purchase (car, house, vacation, etc.) or to give to someone else (children, tax bill, etc.).
 Cash savings accounts are considered to have minimal risk.
-In the United States, all banks are required to have deposit insurance, typically issued by the Federal Deposit Insurance Corporation or FDIC.
-In extreme cases, a bank failure can cause deposits to be lost as it happened at the start of the Great Depression.
-The FDIC has prevented that from happening ever since.
+In the United States, deposits at an FDIC-insured bank are automatically insured up to at least $250,000 per depositor, per insured bank, and per ownership category.
+Coverage applies to deposit products such as checking accounts, savings accounts, money market deposit accounts, and certificates of deposit, but not to investments such as stocks, bonds, mutual funds, annuities, or crypto assets.
+Funds above the applicable insurance limit may be exposed to loss if a bank fails.

 Within personal finance, money used to purchase stocks, put in an investment fund or used to buy any asset where there is an element of capital risk is deemed an investment.
 This distinction is important as the investment risk can cause a capital loss when an investment is realized, unlike cash saving(s).

 In many instances the terms saving and investment are used interchangeably.
 For example, many deposit accounts are labeled as investment accounts by banks for marketing purposes.
 As a rule of thumb, if money is "invested" in cash, then it is savings.
 If money is used to purchase some asset that is hoped to increase in value over time, but that may fluctuate in market value, then it is an investment.